canro91/canro91.github.io/_posts/2025-03-03-Boundaries.md

 If you're working from a different time zone than your coworkers, you don't have to reply after hours, not even to say it's already past your working hours.
 Reply the next work day.

 And if you're the one texting, start your messages with a disclaimer, something like "When you're back online tomorrow: blah, blah, blah" or schedule your messages.
+And, please [don't send "hello, how are you" messages]({% post_url 2024-11-27-BeingIgnoredAtWork %}).
+That's how you get ignored at work.

 Remember, working from home doesn't mean being available 24/7.